yuana97/code-snippets/16_games/03 Arkanoid/README.md

 1. bash make.sh
     1. click resulting 'main' file, you should see some randomly generated platforms and Doodler the doodle jump character.

-## Movement <a name="move"></a>
+## Game <a name="game"></a>

-1. main.cpp: add code to make Doodler bounce https://pastebin.com/exHrAiGQ
+1. main.cpp: move the ball and have it reflect off the sides https://pastebin.com/55RU3Zqp
-    1. recompile, see Doodler bouncing
+    1. recompile, see ball reflecting off sides
-1. main.cpp: make doodler go left/right https://pastebin.com/G6Qhgw2N
+1. main.cpp: add collision detection and have the ball destroy blocks/reflect off them https://pastebin.com/1xUt3Ka7
-    1. recompile, use arrow keys to make doodler move left/right
+    1. recompile, see ball destroying the blocks
-1. main.cpp: add platform jumping and scrolling https://pastebin.com/TQAbNzYC
+1. main.cpp: add reflection off paddle https://pastebin.com/LH9kiA5m
-    1. recompile, you can now play doodle jump!
+    1. recompile, you can now play Arkanoid

 ## Done